BIGJRA/BIGJRA.github.io/reborn.md

 Enter the next room and talk with Ace.
 We'll be wandering around the factory, defeating Team Meteor Grunts and looking for codes.

 To the left across a bridge, you'll see one flashing terminal: XX7X.
 In the top left you'll find another terminal: X1XX.
 The three terminals nearby give us some lore that will be relevant later...
 A terminal to the right shows 3XXX, and the one in the top right corner shows XXX9.
 Read the other two terminals nearby for more lore, then head down to the elevator and type in our now completed password.

+Relationship Point Choices:
+- Push the same elevator button as the floor you are on (-1 Fern, only once)
+- Don't do that (Neutral)

 On the second floor, Rini will start us off with part of the second password: XX6X.
 Before we proceed, head out the door on the bottom right and follow the path to get an *Exp.
 Candy S*.
 Back in the main room, head out to the right, and interact with the terminal here to get the hint XXX2, and the other for lore.
 Head out to the left, and down at the first opportunity.
 In this room, use the terminal to discover the hint X8XX.
 Back outside, go left.
 In here is another terminal: 4XXX, plus one more with some lore.
 Back outside again, go up at the bridge, pickup *Paralyze Heal*, type in the code and head in.
 Beat the grunts and pickup the explosives!